microsoft/BackupDwToBlob/README.md

 ## SELECT 1 - What's up with that?

-I did not want to go down the injecting stored procedures into the Azure Synapse Provisioned Pool database, I found it a bit limiting and decided to user _Lookups_ in the pipelines to execute T-SQL on the database, but a lookup always requires a result set.
+I did not want to go down the injecting stored procedures into the Azure Synapse Provisioned Pool database, I found it a bit limiting and decided to use _Lookups_ in the pipelines to execute T-SQL on the database, but a lookup always requires a result set.
 To enable me to use the _lookup_ I ended up adding

 ``` SQL
 SELECT 1;